phil-hofmann/lpFun/README.md

 ## Usage

 The `Transform` class can be used to perform forward and backward Newton transformations.
-Here is a basic example

 ```python
 import time